-Your doctor probably will put a clot-busting drug called tPA in your arm.
+Your doctor may put a clot-busting drug called tPA in your arm.
 You should get it within 3 hours of the stroke.
-In some cases, that window may be able to go as long as 4.5 hours.
-You’ll probably have it while you’re still in the ER.
+In some situations, you can get it 4.5 hours later.
+You'll probably have it while you're still in the ER.

 If you can't have tPA, which is a powerful drug and can cause bleeding, you might take aspirin or another medicine to thin your blood or keep clots from getting bigger.

 Another option is to remove the clot after you arrive at the hospital.
 Your doctor will thread a device called a stent up the artery to grab the clot, or take it out with a suction tube.
-They also can use a tiny, flexible tube called a catheter to send drugs directly to the clot in your brain.
+They also can use a tiny, flexible tube called a catheter to send drugs up to your brain and directly to the clot.